-MBA core courses provide an overall understanding of the functional areas of business with special emphasis on global and entrepreneurial perspectives.
-Since the corporate environment increasingly involves multidisciplinary teams, the coursework and classroom structure stresses teamwork.
+MBA core courses provide an overall understanding of the functional areas of business.
+Since the corporate environment increasingly involves multidisciplinary teams, the coursework and classroom structure stress teamwork.

 Some core courses may be waived based on past academic work, professional work experience, or a waiver exam.
 If you qualify to waive a course, that course will be replaced with an elective.